Pre-Service Firefighter Education and Training

 Respect for others will be demonstrated by cleaning up the classroom area in preparation for the group that will follow.

-A student will not be allowed to attend class if there is evidence that the student has consumed alcohol or illicitly used drugs.
+A student will not be allowed to attend class if there is evidence that the student has consumed alcohol or recreational or illicit drugs.
+This is of extreme importance for the safety of everyone in the lab/firegrounds environment.

 - Scope of academic integrity,